 About (is me)

-IN 2014 I had exactly 5 bucks left to my name.
+In 2014 I had exactly 5 bucks left to my name.

-so i went to the largest arts festival in the world, plunked myself down to busk “ave maria” in front of a crowd of 30 bewildered-looking Scottish people and never looked back.
+So I went to the largest arts festival in the world, plunked myself down to busk “ave maria” in front of a crowd of 30 bewildered-looking Scottish people and never looked back.

 ……it’s a place where dreams really can come true!!